mbr1376/Tree_Qt/Readme.md

 # tree Json
-this tree was created in QT by JavaScript
+this tree was created in QT/Qml by JavaScript
 - In this project, we received data via cpp in json format and gave it to Js using Qml
 ## Tree
  for create this tree used [Go](https://gojs.net/latest/index.html) Library